 And these physical bodies are the vehicles that we use to access the physical world.
 These bodies are not us - they are vehicles we utilize temporarily.
 They are like a car a person gets in and drives for a while.
-After a few decades they die and we move on.
+After a few decades, the physical body dies and we move on.

-Yes, we are spiritual in essence.
-Not these physical bodies.
+We are spiritual in essence.
 But our spiritual identity and the Supreme Being are hidden from the perception of the physical body and mind.
 Why?

 We couldn't.
 If we were faced with His presence we'd be unable to ignore Him.